gabrielrezzonico/dogsandcats/capstone_report.md

 #### ResNet50 pre-trained results

 This model was extremly successful with the new dataset.
-The results obtained evaluation the pre-trained ResNet50 model on the cats and dogs dataset are the following:
+The results obtained evaluating the pre-trained ResNet50 model on the cats and dogs dataset are the following:

 |   | LogLoss  | Accuracy  |
 |---|---|---|